rafalberezin/sixty-four-mods/docs/articles/02-mods.md

 Display grid in the background.
 Press `G` to toggle the grid.

-Credits: [NamelessCoder](https://github.com/NamelessCoder) - original version of
+Credits: [NamelessCoder](https://github.com/NamelessCoder) - Original version of
 this mod.

 #### Configuration